aazaff/startLearn.R/expertConcepts.md

 ## Probabilities and Possibilities

 Think of a **distribution** as a barrel.
-The barrel is full of differently colored balls.
-The **possibility distribution** is the *colors* in the barrel.
-The **probability distribution** is the *number of balls of each color*.
+The barrel is full of differently coloured balls.
+The **possibility distribution** is the *colours* in the barrel.
+The **probability distribution** is the *number of balls of each colour*.

 Let's visualize the barrel as a **vector** in R.

 ````
-# Fill the barrel (a.k.a., our distribution) with colors
+# Fill the barrel (a.k.a., our distribution) with colours
 > Barrel<-c("Blue","Blue","Blue","Pink","Pink","Viridian","Puce")

 # Find how many balls are in the barrel
 > length(Barrel)
 [1] 7

-# Make a vector of the different colors in the barrel using unique( ) - i.e., the possibility distribution
+# Make a vector of the different colours in the barrel using unique( ) - i.e., the possibility distribution
 > unique(Barrel)
 [1] "Blue"     "Pink"     "Viridian" "Puce"

-# Find the number of unique colors.
+# Find the number of unique colours.
 > length(unique(Barrel))
 [1] 4

-# Find how many of each color are in the barrel using table( ) - i.e., the probability distribution
+# Find how many of each colour are in the barrel using table( ) - i.e., the probability distribution
 > table(Barrel)
 Barrel
     Blue     Pink     Puce Viridian
        3        2        1        1
 ````

-The **probability** of drawing each specific color is simply the probability distribution divided by the ````sum( )```` of the probability distribution.
+The **probability** of drawing each specific colour is simply the probability distribution divided by the ````sum( )```` of the probability distribution.

 ````
-# Find the probability of drawing each color
+# Find the probability of drawing each colour
 > table(Barrel) / sum(table(Barrel))
 Barrel
      Blue      Pink      Puce  Viridian